alicankiraz1/LLMRipper/README.md

 **LLMRipper** allows you to fine-tune any Hugging Face LLM model without writing any code, using the Transformers architecture.

 With LLMRipper.py v1.0, you can perform fine-tuning on either a private or public LLM model and dataset using a single GPU.
 In the next version, support for multi-GPU training will also be added to the tool’s features.
+Your training dataset must be in the System-User-Assistant structure.

 ## Features